void

 Literature

 Most císaře Františka I. was the bridge above Střelecký ostrov where Mrs. Müllerová waited in vain for Švejk after his examination.
-It's name is not mentioned directly in the text, but the description leaves no doubt to what bridge is in question.
+Its name is not mentioned directly in the text, but the description leaves no doubt as to which bridge is in question.

 Background

-Most císaře Františka I. is the former name of Most Legií, a bridge across Vltava in Prague, named after the last German-Roman emperor Franz I..
-It was opened by Emperor Franz Joseph I. on 14 June 1901.
+Most císaře Františka I. is the former name of Most Legií, a bridge across the Vltava in Prague, named after the last Holy Roman Emperor Franz I..
+It was opened by Emperor Franz Joseph I on 14 June 1901.
 It is a stone bridge, later renamed several times.
 It replaced a former chain bridge from 1841.
 See also starý Procházka.

 Quote(s) from the novel